HengLan/CGSTVG/README.md

 ## Illustration of Idea
 ![CG-STVG](https://github.com/HengLan/CGSTVG/blob/main/assets/idea.png)
-**Figure:** Comparison between (a) existing methods that localize the target using object information from text query and (b) our CG-STVG that enjoys object information from text query and guidance from mined instance context for STVG.
+**Figure:** Comparison between (a) existing methods that localize the target using object information from text query and (b) our CG-STVG that enjoys object information from text query and guidance from instance context for STVG.

 ## Framework
 ![CG-STVG](https://github.com/HengLan/CGSTVG/blob/main/assets/framework.png)